chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

     </div>
 </div>
 <div class="caption">
+    Map made my Merve Tekgürler using Arc GIS.
 </div>

-In this first map, we see unique place names visualized by a dot.
+In this first map, we see unique place names visualized by dots.
 I have to say that the geographic range surprised me.
 I actually was expecting more representation in Asia and Africa, probably because those placenames impressed me the most when I was reading without computational tools.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">